npm/policies/privacy.md

 npm uses this data to:

-- fulfill you requests, such as by sending the packages you ask for
+- fulfill your requests, such as by sending the packages you ask for

 - send you alerts about security vulnerabilities that may affect the software you're building, when you run `npm install` or `npm audit`